BNNorman/rpi-rgb-led-matrix-animator/Docs/SpeedControl.md

 The **AnimBase** object computes the current tick number when **AnimBase.nextFrame()** is called and before your animation's **step()** method is called.
 The calculation is based on the **speed** parameter set for your animation.

-When checking animation timings using the Simulator it's a good idea to diasble videoCapture
+When checking animation timings using the Simulator it's a good idea to diasble videoCapture.

+Secondly, don't mix the two methods in one animation.

 ## Tick based control